 Native Plant Symposium

-Nurseries will have native plants and artists will have artworks for sale.
-You can also browse the various Symposium topics-related exhibits by local organizations.
+Nurseries will have native plants and artists will have artwork for sale.
+You may also browse the various Symposium topics-related exhibits by local organizations.
 Ample time is provided at midday and at the end of the day to visit exhibits and vendors.
 We hope that you will be inspired to create your own natural landscape and take home a door prize.
 Lunch is included.

 Certificate in Native Plants

 The Certificate in Native Plants program is presented by the Tennessee Valley Chapter of Wild Ones, in partnership with Reflection Riding Arboretum & Nature Center and the Tennessee Native Plant Society.
 Students can take one class to expand their knowledge base or complete the entire curriculum!

 Completion of the Certificate in Native Plants will provide students with knowledge and skills that can be applied at home, in the community, and at work.
 The course setting will provide a common ground for native plant enthusiasts to meet and connect with others who share their interests.
 People who work with organizations or businesses that conserve or establish native plants might benefit from including the certificate on their resumes.
 For more information on the Certification of Native Plants program, please visit our website.

 Tennessee Naturalist Program

 The Tennessee Naturalist Program (TNP) is an education training course offered at numerous locations across Tennessee, and designed to introduce the natural history of Tennessee to interested adults.
 Graduates join a critical corps of Tennessee Naturalist volunteers providing education, outreach, and service dedicated to the appreciation, understanding, and beneficial management of natural resources and natural areas within their communities.